sophiafeng/ios_yelp_swift/README.md

    - [ ] Implement a custom switch instead of the default UISwitch.
    - [x] Distance filter should expand as in the real Yelp app
    - [x] Categories should show a subset of the full list with a "See All" row to expand.
 Category list is [here](http://www.yelp.com/developers/documentation/category_list).
-- [ ] Implement the restaurant detail page.
+- [x] Implement the restaurant detail page.

 The following **additional** features are implemented:

 - [x] Add placeholder image for businesses without images
 - [x] Add a no results cell to indicate there are no search results for the selected filters
+- [x] Simple cosmetic/color changes

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):